Victoria Dockside: K11 Artus (serviced apartments)

 K11 Artus is a residential area within Victoria Dockside, Hong Kong.
-It was inaugurated in 2019 as part of a US$2.6 billion development, and has engaged New York-based architectural studio Kohn Pedersen Fox to design the building and Hong Kong-based architectural firm AFSO for its interiors.
+It was inaugurated in 2019 as part of a US$2.6 billion development, and has engaged New York–based architectural studio Kohn Pedersen Fox to design the building and Hong Kong–based architectural firm AFSO for its interiors.

 K11 Atelier (offices)

 The office component of the development, called K11 Atelier, comprises 15 storeys of the main tower.

 The K11 Atelier was founded in 2017.

-The building’s interior was designed by Japanese Design Studio Simplicity.
-The building’s main lobby includes a community space and a breakout area.
+The building's interior was designed by Japanese Design Studio Simplicity.
+The building's main lobby includes a community space and a breakout area.
 The K11 Atelier comprises a total of 435,156 square feet and includes a 270-degree view of Victoria Harbor.
 It also holds two green building certifications (U.S. LEED Platinum pre-certification and the Hong Kong BEAM Plus provisional status).
 The façade of K11 Atelier is integrated with a photovoltaic solar system.

-Rosewood Hong Kong (hotel)

-The Victoria Dockside development is home to the 413 room Rosewood Hong Kong hotel.
+Rosewood Hong Kong

+The Rosewood Hong Kong is an ultra luxury hotel at the Victoria Dockside in Kowloon peninsula, Hong Kong.

+In 2025, it was ranked first in The World's 50 Best Hotels list published by William Reed.